 Book Introduction-1-2 minutes

 This is one area I learned to keep brief!
 Don’t spend too much time reviewing vocabulary, doing a picture walk, and activating schema; especially with beginning readers, whose attention span you will have for only a short time!
-Give them a 2-sentence synopsis of the book (try to spark their interest, bonus if there’s a cliffhanger!) and go over words that you think they will find challenging.
+Give them a 2-sentence synopsis of the book (try to spark their interest, bonus if there’s a cliffhanger!) and go over phonics skills you’ve covered and words that will challenge them.

 Give students their own copy of the book and whisper phones.
 The phones help them hear themselves while not being distracted by others’ reading.